laurent22/joplin/README.md

 # Features

 - Mobile and command line applications.
-- Support notes, todos, tags and notebooks.
+- Support notes, to-dos, tags and notebooks.
 - Offline first, so the entire data is always available on the device.
 - Ability to synchronise with multiple targets, including the file system and OneDrive (Dropbox is planned).
 - Synchronises to a plain text format, which can be easily manipulated, backed up, or exported to a different format.